Jerry Goldstein (producer): Covers and samples

 The WAR songs "Low Rider" and "Why Can’t We Be Friends" remain oft-licensed songs (as in the video game Grand Theft Auto V, the film The Internship and Pepsi commercials).
 A sample from WAR member Lee Oskar’s "San Francisco Bay" is featured in the single by Pitbull featuring Kesha, "Timber," which has achieved #1 status in 30 countries.

-The Strangeloves' "I Want Candy" was first covered by the band Bow Wow Wow in 1982 to great success, particularly in the UK, and again in 2000 by teen sensation Aaron Carter.
+The Strangeloves' "I Want Candy" was covered by the band Bow Wow Wow in 1982 to great success, particularly in the UK, and again in 2000 by teen sensation Aaron Carter.
 The Bow Wow Wow version has appeared in many popular films and commonly figures among listings of the iconic songs of the 1980s.
 The song also appears on Carter’s 2001 DVD release Aaron’s Party: Live in Concert.
 Candy Girls and Melanie C also covered the song to commercial success.

-The version of Sly and the Family Stone's "Family Affair" by John Legend, Joss Stone and Van Hunt won a 2007 Grammy for Best R&B Performance by a Duo or Group with Vocals.

 Goldstein's songwriting has been re-used in various hip-hop samples including songs by Pitbull, Rick Ross, Kendrick Lamar, Lil Wayne, Mac Miller, Wiz Khalifa, Shaggy, Cypress Hill, J Dilla, LL Cool J, Beastie Boys, Tupac, Method Man, Redman, Janet Jackson, and Geto Boys.